An arrow tattoo can be sweet and petite, or epic and larger than life.

 Fans were surprised to see the star tatted up after returning to television in 2019 after a stint in rehab.

-He has never been one to shy away from exposing his inner demons, and has other tattoos that mark his desire to stay sober.
+He has never been one to shy away from exposing his inner demons and has other tattoos that mark his desire to stay clean.

 When asked about the arrow tattoo, McPartlin has said only that it has a very positive and personal meaning.

 One wonders if he is following the same philosophy as Reinhart: seeing his time away from the spotlight as a way to move forward with momentum.

 This graphic artist, known for being the daughter of Kurt Cobain and Courtney Love, has 2 tattoos with an arrow motif.

 Cobain’s tattoos are all different styles, but she sticks to small designs in classic black and grey.

 Crossed arrows on her upper limb: Crossed arrows can be a sign of allegiance, so they make a popular friendship tattoo.